 Australian dairy processors continue to plan for the long term

-Dairy Australia’s latest Situation and Outlook report has highlighted major developments in Australia’s dairy processing sector.
+Dairy Australia’s latest Situation and Outlook report have highlighted major developments in Australia’s dairy processing sector.

 Amidst challenging conditions for Australian dairy farmers, the report highlights significant investments in infrastructure by the country’s existing processors, as well as new entrants.